supercoderz/pyeurofx/README.md

 Install this module using 'pip install pyeurofx'

+The daily data is the last close price updated at 3 PM CET.
+The historical data is the daily close price for every day since 1 Jan 1999.

+The data fetched will be the rates for EUR vs all major currencies

 To use the module, do something like this -

 import eurofx

-#last close price updated at 3 PM CET
 daily = get_daily_data()

-#all daily close prices from 1 Jan 1999
 historical = get_historical_data()